Payment Bonds: The Comprehensive Guide

 Step 4: Submit an Application for a Payment Bond

 Once you have gathered the necessary information, you can apply for a payment bond through a bonding company.
 This process can take several days or even weeks, depending on the bond company’s requirements.
+The information helps bonding agent decides whether one has bonding capacity for construction payment bonds.

 Step 5: Get Bonded